 It’s almost like you know it when you feel it and it’s a slower pace: a town that embodies the feeling of a train chugging past the tree-lined streets and businesses.
 There are more than 300 acres of park land found throughout the community, from Kirkwood Park to smaller neighborhood parks dotted throughout the city.
 Kirkwood has the distinction of being a “Tree City” (awarded by the Arbor Day Foundation) and takes a Saturday in November every year to plant 50 trees around the city in an effort to preserve and sustain the urban tree canopy that is part of Kirkwood’s charm.

-Downtown Kirkwood has all the charm and vibrance of an original downtown.
+Downtown Kirkwood has all the charm and vibrancy of an original downtown.
 Spanning 16 square blocks and featuring more than 100 local establishments, it’s a destination for entertainment and errands alike.
 From the Kirkwood Farmers Market (full of food, gifts and fun) to the train station (classic stone building where trains still stop) to the library/YMCA/City Hall or Kaldi Coffee (or whatever style food is calling your name from the 46 dining options in downtown alone)!
 Chances are very good something is happening in DTK (downtown Kirkwood) on any given day/night.

 In addition to the tree-lined walkable streets, an active community, and all the conveniences of suburban America with the charm of a true downtown, Kirkwood has a top-rated school district for academics, sports, and other clubs.
 From the housing stock that blends old and new, to the mix of generations and the attractions throughout the area, Kirkwood offers a place to live happily ever after.
 You could call it a neighborhood for a lifetime!